 New tax laws or regulations could be enacted at any time, and existing tax laws or regulations could be interpreted, modified or applied in a manner that is adverse to us, which could adversely affect our business and financial condition.
-These changes could require us to pay additional taxes on a prospective or retroactive basis, as well as penalties, interest and other costs for past amounts deemed to be due, and also could increase our compliance, operating and other costs, as well as the costs of any future products.
-For example, tax legislation enacted in 2017 made many significant changes to the U.S. tax laws, some of which were further modified in 2020, and may be modified or repealed in the future by the current or a future U.S. administration.
-Regulatory or other guidance from the Internal Revenue Service and other tax authorities with respect to any tax legislation also may affect us.
-In addition, it is uncertain if and to what extent various states will conform to current federal law, or any newly enacted federal tax legislation.
-Changes in corporate tax rates, the utilization of net operating losses and other deferred tax assets, the deductibility of expenses, and the taxation of foreign earnings, as applicable, could increase our future tax expense and could have a material adverse impact on our business and financial condition.
+For example, legislation enacted in 2017, informally titled the Tax Cuts and Jobs Act, or the Tax Act, enacted many significant changes to the U.S. tax laws, including changes in corporate tax rates, which collectively may impact the utilization of our NOLs and other deferred tax assets, the deductibility of expenses, and the taxation of foreign earnings.
+Future guidance from the Internal Revenue Service and other tax authorities with respect to the Tax Act may affect us, and certain aspects of the Tax Act could be repealed or modified in future legislation.
+For example, the Coronavirus Aid, Relief and Economic Security Act, or the CARES Act, modified certain provisions of the Tax Act.
+In addition, it is uncertain if and to what extent various states will conform to the Tax Act, the CARES Act, or any newly enacted federal tax legislation.
+The impact of changes under the Tax Act, the CARES Act, or future reform legislation could increase our future U.S. tax expense and could have a material adverse impact on our business and financial condition.